 The novel coronavirus, COVID-19, originally discovered in Wuhan, China, has now spread to all fifty states.
 This infection may cause life-threatening respiratory complications.

 The swift spread and serious symptoms of COVID-19 may concern many mesothelioma patients.
 They may wonder exactly how COVID-19 will affect them and their mesothelioma treatment options.
+Will it affect chemotherapy, radiation therapy or other cancer treatments?
+Do cancer patients need to take extra precautions against coronavirus?

 1: Mesothelioma Cancer Patients May Be at Higher Risk for Serious Coronavirus Complications